LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

 SSH Keys
 =========

-If you have not used Bitbucket before, you will need to `create an SSH key <https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html>`_ and `add the key to your Bitbucket profile <https://confluence.atlassian.com/bitbucketserver/ssh-user-keys-for-personal-use-776639793.html>`_.
-This will make it easier for you to interact with our Git repository without having to repeatedly enter login credentials.
+If you have not used Bitbucket before, you should start by doing two things:

+* `Create an SSH key <https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html>`_
+* `Add the SSH key to your Bitbucket profile <https://confluence.atlassian.com/bitbucketserver/ssh-user-keys-for-personal-use-776639793.html>`_.

+Performing these two simple steps will make it easier for you to interact with our Git repository without having to repeatedly enter login credentials.

 .. _repoclone-label: